Jean-Tinland/simple-bar/README.md

 $ git clone https://github.com/Jean-Tinland/simple-bar $HOME/Library/Application\ Support/Übersicht/widgets/simple-bar
 ```

-I'm using [JetBrains Mono](https://www.jetbrains.com/lp/mono/) as main font and device default monospaced font as fallback.
+[JetBrains Mono](https://www.jetbrains.com/lp/mono/) is used by default.
+You can set your own font in the "Global" settings tab.

 ### For users with a custom yabai install (path)